RayidAfzal/RayidAfzal/README.md

 ### 🧠 Cool Projects:

 - 🍉 **AR Fruit Ninja** – A spatial slicing game where fruits fly in real-world space and you slice 'em using your phone like a katana.
 Built with Unity & AR Foundation.

----

-> *"Code what you can’t say.
-Build what you wish existed."*
-> – Rayid (probably while debugging at 2 AM)